ai4biomedicine/surgVAE/README.md

 # surgVAE

-The implementation of surgVAE (surgical Variational Autoencoder),
+The implementation of surgVAE (surgical Variational Autoencoder).

-the innovative and highly accurate VAE-based Perioperative Prediction Framework (Semi-supervised and Multi-tasking model).
+A Novel Generative Multi-Task Representation Learning Approach for Predicting Postoperative Complications in Cardiac Surgery Patients.

 The repo contains training and testing codes for surgVAE and baseline models.

+The arxiv preprint of the paper can be accessed via [Link](https://www.arxiv.org/pdf/2412.01950).

 # Overview of the framework